Patient Financial Services

 If you are unable to pay your account in full, interest free payment plans may be established based on the balance of your account.

 At Central Peninsula Hospital, we adhere to core values of compassion and respect in providing care for people in need.
 We know that sometimes the need for medical services may not fit into your household budget.
-If your hospital bills are causing financial hardship for your family, we can help.
+If your hospital or CPH clinic bills are causing financial hardship for your family, we can help.
 Financial assistance may be available.
 Confidentiality of information and individual dignity will be maintained for all who seek our services.
 To find out more about our Financial Assistance Program please review the links below

 To Make a Payment